-What can I do if I have under-settled a claim?
+What can I do if I have under-settled an injury claim?

-Reaching a settlement with the person who caused the accident ('The Defendant') avoids the need to go to Court, and is most common route for injured party ('the Claimant') to claim compensation.
+Reaching a settlement with the person who caused the accident ('The defendant') avoids the need to go to court, and is the most common route for an injured party ('the claimant') to claim compensation for an injury.
 Some people, however, settle for considerably less than their claim is worth.

-The under-settling claims is partly due to the way that the claims system works in the United Kingdom.
+The under-settling claims is partly due to the way that the claims system works in the UK.
 Compensation is not paid automatically.
-A claim has to be made by the Claimant or by someone acting on the Claimant's behalf.
+A claim has to be made by the claimant or by someone acting on the claimant's behalf.

 Compensation can vary depending on a range of factors, including:

 - the negotiation between the parties, including how soon the claimant wishes to settle, and,

 - the route by which compensation is claimed